annotorious/project-website-source/content/getting-started/osd-plugin.md

 and include script and stylesheet file in your web page.
 Make sure to include the script __after__ the OpenSeadragon script.

+> Important!
+Current versions of Annotorious only work with OpenSeadragon 3.x
+> (and should work with OSD 4.0, although it's a bit untested...)

 ```html
 <!-- CSS stylesheet -->
 <link rel="stylesheet" href="annotorious.min.css">